Australian storytelling: Storytelling Guilds

+The WA Storytelling Guild has an active membership which meets regularly for story sharing events and other guild business.
+The Guild also runs a yearly storytelling showcase for World Storytelling Day.
+The Showcase typically forms the basis for subsequent bookings at libraries, festivals and other community events.

 Storytellers

 With the importance of oral literacy now being acknowledged by many Australian educators, oral storytellers have become a valuable resource for teachers.
-Many Australian storytellers, such as JB Rowley, Gael Cresp, Jackie Kerin and others, are also successful authors.
+Many Victorian storytellers, such as JB Rowley, Gael Cresp, Jackie Kerin and others, are also successful authors.
 Another Australian storyteller, Louisa John-Krol, uses stories as a basis for her music.